-In 2023-2028, Choi’s team was awarded a SAMHSA Grant to establish a national technical support center aimed at improving AANHPI behavioral health across the United States.
-She serves as one of the program specialists to develop programs and resources and train health professionals to improve mental health and wellness for Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI), as part of this grant.
+In 2023-2025, Choi’s team was awarded a SAMHSA Grant to establish a national technical support center across the United States.
+She serves as one of the program specialists, developing programs and resources and training health professionals to improve mental health and wellness for Asian Americans, Native Hawaiians, and Pacific Islanders as part of this grant.

 “I understand now why I had been mummified by an unspoken shame that began with my mother, grandmother and likely many women before them, forming a chain into our family’s unexamined past.
 I was about to embark on a healing journey… Gradually, after having been gently received, our initially halting stories would be unpacked and processed.
 They would make us new, make us happier and bring us closer.
 Before long, we would speak courageously and boldly, even laughing at ourselves—and find love, forgiveness and life-giving liberation.”